elastic/elasticsearch/distribution/tools/entitlement-bridge/README.md

 Its job is to forward the entitlement checks to the actual runtime library, which is loaded normally.

-This module is responsible for defining which class library methods are to be instrumented.
 It is not responsible for injecting the bytecode instrumentation (that's the agent) nor for implementing the permission checks (that's the runtime library).